-The on-site (autochthonous) elements: The changing sediment character and overall stratigraphy reflect the environment of deposition and thus, the character of the vegetation and vegetation communities which colonised the site.
+The on-site vegetation elements: The changing sediment character and overall stratigraphy reflect the environment of deposition and thus, the character of the vegetation and vegetation communities which colonised the site.
 As a result of the stratigraphical variations, the taphonomy is complex.

 The site of Core 4 proved interesting having a basal, peat/organic unit (c.
 0.60cm to the base at 0.8m.
 Such basal units tend to be of late middle to late Bronze Age date throughout southern and Eastern England and developed in response to rising sea level and subsequent transgression.
 Here, however, the organic unit is of historic date (385-1150AD 95% extremes) and appears to have been a pond which was subsequently inundated sometime after c.1050AD.
-As described below, this wet depression was also interesting proving to have been a hemp (Cannabis sativa L.) processing site.
-This was substantiated by the presence of Cannabis achenes in these level (see below).
+As described below, this wet depression was also interesting proving to have been a hemp (Cannabis sativa) processing (retting) site.
+This was substantiated by the presence of Cannabis achenes in these levels (see below).
 Pollen (l.p.a.z.
 DUN4: 1) indicates that this depression or pond supported a grass-sedge fen.
 There is surprisingly little evidence of freshwater aquatic macrophytes and this may be due to polluted water through hemp processing.
 Occasional cysts of freshwater Pediastrum were however, recorded in this basal pollen zone.

-At 0.64m (Date unknown but after c.1100AD) there was a significant change of environment with change to minerogenic sediment with a horizon of reworked, transitional peat and sediment.
+At 0.64m (Date c.1100AD) there was a significant change of environment with change to minerogenic sediment with a horizon of reworked, transitional peat and sediment.
 The peat containing elements of pollen from l.p.a.z.
 1 (mainly Cannabis sativa).
 This was clearly a brackish or marine transgressive event which resulted in the formation of salt marsh and mud flat on and nearby the site.
-L.p.a.z DUN4: 2 contains much palynological evidence for such habitats with strong representation of halophytes which include especially, Chenopodiaceae (goosefoot, orache and samphire), Spergula
+L.p.a.z DUN4: 2-3 contain much palynological evidence for such habitats strong halophytes with representation of which include especially, Spergula Chenopodiaceae (goosefoot, orache and samphire), (spurrey),

-(spurrey), Armeria (thrift and/or sea lavender) and Potamogeton type.
-The latter taxon include both pond weed and sea arrow grass and it is the latter which was probably part of the halophytic/salt marsh habitat.
+Armeria (thrift and/or sea lavender), Plantago maritima (sea-plantain) and Potamogeton type.
+The latter taxon includes both pond weed and sea arrow grass and it is the latter which was probably part of the halophytic/salt marsh habitat.
 With this transgression, the change to mineral sediment also demonstrates the erosion and transport of earlier sediment containing geological palynomorphs.
 High values of these at c.
 0.52m indicate that the site was mud flat at this time.
 During this zone/phase, deposition was stable with the accretion of blue-grey sediment of typical salt marsh origin.

 Towards the top of I.p.a.z.
-2, there is evidence of declining importance of salt marsh and a recursion to a more freshwater habitat.
-From c.
-0.44m, sedge pollen (Cyperaceae) start to become important replacing the Chenopodiaceae and Potamogeton/Triglochin pollen which otherwise characterise this zone.
-Increases of Lactucoideae (dandelion types from the dry-land zone) and the onsite sedges characterise I.p.a.z.
-3 which shows a change to a more freshwater fen with sedges and other reed swamp elements (bulrush) or a flood plain habitat.
+DUN4: 3, there is evidence of declining importance of salt marsh and a recursion to a more freshwater habitat.
+From c.0.44m, sedae pollen (Cyperaceae) start to become important replacing the Chenopodiaceae and Potamogeton/Triglochin pollen which otherwise characterise this zone.
+Increases of Lactucoideae (dandelion types from the dry-land zone) and the on-site sedges characterise l.p.a.z.
+4 which shows a change to a more freshwater fen with sedges and other reed swamp elements (bulrush) or a flood plain habitat.
 Stratigraphically, this was also a phase of less stability with alternating peat, humic silt and sand lenses.
 The latter may be associated with flood events.